elegant Sales page design

 What My Client Already Had Ready At the Beginning of the Project

-My client, Sanne came prepared.
+My client, Sanne Frandsen, is a professor and a career coach for academics.
+And when we started working together, she came prepared.
 She had all her website copy ready, and she had the images she wanted to use, which both helped.

 Instead of tackling things my usual way, I dove straight into AI

 I wanted to know how much I could get done with mostly AI.
-While Wix has some AI features, it doesn’t yet have the ability to design an entire page from top to bottom (though I bet that might change a few months from now).
+While Wix does have some AI features, at the time of publishing this, it doesn’t let you design a full page from start to finish in one go, especially when you’re working on an existing website.

 What I Loved About Using AI Tools

-One of the things I loved about AI was how it helped me break through creative blocks.
+I loved how AI helped me break through creative blocks.
 Normally, when I hit a wall, it can take me days to figure out how to move forward.
 But with AI, I could just type out my messy thoughts, get suggestions, and suddenly I had something to work with.

 ChatGPT vs. Claude: Which one was the best?